A hearing loss won't stop Elizabeth living life to the fullest

-Her achievements are even more remarkable when you find out she was diagnosed with severe hearing loss fifteen years ago.
-Now retired, the former physiotherapist from Glen Iris, Victoria says she continues to enjoy life to its fullest potential, thanks to her hearing devices and the support she receives from Australian Hearing.
+Her achievements are even more remarkable when you find out she was diagnosed with severe hearing loss over fifteen years ago.
+Now retired, the former physiotherapist from Glen Iris, Victoria says she continues to enjoy life to its fullest potential, thanks to her hearing devices and the support she receives from Hearing Australia.

 A major difference